How to Setup a Norse Pagan Altar ( Complete list of supplies needed )

 Candles are often an important part of worship and rituals.
 Have a variety of colors on hand as they have different meanings.

-My preference is beeswax candles because they are more sustainable and free of chemicals.
+My preference is beeswax candles because they are more sustainable, connect you to the natural world, and are free of chemicals.
 I have found candles at local farmers’ markets and it is nice to support a local artisan.

 I typically have a white candle on my altar at all times and add in other colors depending on what I am doing.
 For example, if I’m doing a ritual involving Freyja I would use yellow candles.